 ISEG Contribution to SDGs

-The main contribution of universities to the SDGs is through scientific research and training.
-The identification and quantification of ISEG’s contribution over the last 10 years was mapped out as part of a Master’s thesis in 2020.
+Universities' greatest contribution to the SDGs is through scientific research and training.
+In order to determine and quantify ISEG's contribution in the last 10 years, a mapping was carried out, within the framework of a Master's thesis during the year 2020.

 As a result of this work, ISEG’s contribution to the SDGs can be summarised as follows:

 There is no doubt that ISEG has contributed to the various SDGs.
-However, the main challenge that lies ahead is to be able to develop more research, theses, and knowledge which is capable of connecting the different SDGs and of understanding the interdependencies between them.
+However, the great challenge ahead of us is to be able to develop more research, theses and knowledge capable of connecting the different SDGs and understanding the interdependencies between them.

 ISEG's 2030 Sustainability Strategy